pyne/pyne/docs/source/usersguide/material.rst

 .. note:: Materials may be used as keys in a dictionary because they are hashable.

-Further information on the Material class may be seen in the library refernce :ref:`pyne_material`.
+Further information on the Material class may be seen in the library reference :ref:`pyne_material`.